 Reporting to the City Council concerning affairs of the city and its financial and other needs

-Current Mayor Mayor Rob McFarland was elected to office in 2020 and is currently serving his first term.
-Prior to being elected as mayor, he served on the North Bend Planning Commission from May 2016 through December 2019.
+Current Mayor Mayor Rob McFarland began serving his first mayoral term in 2020.
+Prior to being elected, he served two terms on the North Bend Planning Commission: from August 2007 through May 2015 and then again from May 2018 through December 31, 2019.
 He has also served on the North Bend Parks Commission.